mkudija/mkudija.github.io/reading-notes/_md/2021-04-16-Business Data Science.md

 	-  impute missing values with the mean or with zero (numeric variables)

 ## Chapter 7: Factorization
-*Summary: *
-- Data Science is effectively *dimension reduction*, and factorization is one tool for breaking the expectation for each **x** into the sum of a small number of factors
+*Summary: Data Science is effectively *dimension reduction*, and factorization is one tool for breaking the expectation for each **x** into the sum of a small number of factors. **Principal Component Analysis** is a primary tool for factorization which projects the data onto orthogonal dimensions with decreasing variance.*
 - Clustering (including ***K*-Means**) collects observations into groups
 	- *K*-means can generate different answers each time you run it (there can be multiple local minimums), so treat it more as an exploratory tool
 - **Principal Component Analysis** (PCA) identifies the dimensions with the highest variance